A Walter Ulric Story

 “Walter?”
 It was the familiar, booming voice of my uncle, Jimmy Craig.

 “Uncle Jimmy,” I replied, swivelling around on my stool.

 “Where the Sam Hill have you been, boy?” he inquired.
 His face puckered like he’d just bitten an extremely sour pickle.

 My Aunt Mary stood next to him with her hands on her hips.

 “Your mother has been worried sick!” she scolded.
 “Why didn’t you tell her you were back in town?”

 “Well, I needed a beer,” I said, sheepishly.

-“We’ve got beer back at the farm!” said Uncle Jimmy.
+“We’ve got beer back at the farm!” retorted Uncle Jimmy.

 “Hello, I’m Conrad LeFontain, his travelling companion and distraction from awkward conversations.”

-“Howdy,” said Uncle Jimmy, cordially.
+“Howdy,” said Uncle Jimmy, cordially before turning back to me.
 “Get yourself back to your mother before I tan your hide!”